- Quick Cite Guide

 Purdue Online Writing Lab: Chicago Manual of Style Overview and Workshop (Purdue University)

 An overview of the Chicago style format from Purdue University, including examples for different types of sources (see the links on the left).

 A collection of links about the Chicago Manual of Style, including guides to citations for different material types.

 This presentation describes copyright and fair use and outlines how they can affect your work as a student and scholar.

 A detailed and readable description of all aspects of copyright (including fair use) in an academic context from The University of Texas at Austin.

 Annual Academic Copyright License

 Austin Seminary purchases an Annual Academic Copyright License through the Copyright Clearance Center.
 This is an umbrella license that gives our faculty, students, and staff the right to share copyrighted materials that fall under the license, limited to terms set by individual publishers.
-More detail on the license program is available in the Annual Academic Copyright License PDF.

 Use this link to see if your resource is covered by the Annual Academic Copyright License (requires login with Seminary credentials if off-campus).